mies/wercker-perceptor/views/deployment.md

 ## <a id="start"></a>Start

-When ready to deploy, go to the build in Wercker, click Deploy and pick your Deploy Target.
+When ready to deploy, go to the build in wercker, click Deploy and pick your Deploy Target.

 It is also possible to automatically start a deploy by adding #*deploytargetname* in your commit message.
 This is not recommended for your production environment.